dseguy/php-error-messages/messages/type-of-%s::$%s-must-not-be-defined-(as-in-class-%s).rst

        public $a;
    }

-   class Y extends x {
+   class Y extends X {
        public array $a;
    }